ItsHarper/nushell.github.io/commands/docs/into_sqlite.md

 ## Flags

- -  `--table-name, -t {string}`: Specify table name to store the data in
+ -  `--table-name, -t <string>`: Specify table name to store the data in

 ## Parameters